Pepto Bismol Canada

 - Cherry Liquid $7.47

 Pepto Bismol History & About

 Pepto-Bismol was invented back in 1901 by a New York doctor.
 As an infant diarrhea remedy.
 P&G Company then acquired it in 1982.

 Pepto-Bismo can be bought at any drug store across Canada.
-It’s used to treat minor digestive products such as heartburn, nausea, diarrhea and upset stomach.
+It treats minor digestive products such as heartburn, nausea, diarrhea and upset stomach.

 - You can purchase it via liquid or chewable tablets.

 Pepto-Bismol is a drug now manufactured by The Procter & Gamble to treat digestive system problems.
 It is available in Canada, the United States and the United Kingdom.
 The primary symptoms treated by Pepto-Bismol are indigestion, nausea, upset stomach, heartburn, diarrhea, and other discomforts of the stomach and gastrointestinal tract.

 Pepto-Bismol is produced in swallowable caplets and chewable tablets; however, its thick liquid version is the brand’s most known product.
 This product is a medium pink coloured with a strong flavour of cherry or wintergreen.